Blockchain-Technology-Lab/consensus-decentralization/docs/index.md

 Other comments and ideas can be brought up in the project's [Discussions](https://github.com/Blockchain-Technology-Lab/pooling-analysis/discussions).

-For more information on how to make specific contributions, see the [Contribute](contribute.md) page.
+For more information on how to make specific contributions, see [How to Contribute](contribute.md).